Building bridges to people who have been left behind.

 In recent years, Roots2Empower has expanded to address the root causes of poverty, environmental injustice, and mass incarceration.
 As a community convener, we are constantly investigating barriers our neighbors face and refining community-driven solutions to social disparities.
 These solutions are the focus of our advocacy efforts as we work to realize public policy that is robust and inclusive in its design and implementation.
 By providing our communities with the support and information they need to engage civically, they’re able to actively participate in shaping more just and equitable communities.
 We also work in underserved high schools to provide STEAM education, creating intentional learning experiences that support students to develop and maintain positive relationships, become lifelong learners, and contribute to a more caring and just world.

-Roots2Empower is a member of the Rhode Island Environmental Education Association, New England for Offshore Wind, and the Ocean State Environmental Justice Alliance.
+Roots2Empower is a member of the Rhode Island Environmental Education Association, New England for Offshore Wind, Ocean State Environmental Justice Alliance, and serves on the Governor’s Green Energy Workforce Advisory Committee.

 Meet the Team